molikto/mlang/README.md

 also we can cleanup whnf code out of value, we can review all code in value, conversion checking and computation rules, these are the core of the theory

+* use shapeless to simplify implementation of Nominal
+* use macro to create a typechecked platform evaluator and implement
 * rationize cubicaltt's computation rules: cubicaltt has a complicated computation rule that is not as clear as in the paper